dharrsg27/Customer-Behavior-Analysis-and-Segmentation-with-PCA-and-K-Means-Clustering/README.md

 3. Preprocessing
    - Standard scaling the data
    - Principal Component Analysis (PCA) dimensionality reduction to 3
-   - Lemmatization
-   - Punctuations removal and lowercasing of all texts

 4. Clustering
    - Elbow Method to determine the optimum amount of clusters